iterate-ch/docs/Mountain_Duck/Sync.md

 ### Keep Offline

-- Choose *Mountian Duck → Keep Offline on Local Disk* to make the file available offline.
+Choose *Mountain Duck → Keep Offline on Local Disk* to make the file available offline.
 The status of the file will change to *In Sync*.
 The action is recursive for all contained files when a folder is selected and applies to new files found on the remote storage.

 ### Delete on Local Disk

-- Choose *Mountain Duck →Delete on Local Disk* to delete the offline copy.
+Choose *Mountain Duck → Delete on Local Disk* to delete the offline copy.
 The status of the file will change to *Online Only*.
 The action is recursive for all contained files when a folder is selected and allows you to quickly free up space used in the cache on your local disk

 ```{note}
 Choosing this option won't prevent Mountain Duck from downloading there files and folders into the synchronization cache again.